dimitri-yatsenko/Database-Systems-for-Data-Science/Assign6.md

 12. Show all product names offered by Texas vendors

-13. Show the customer name who ordered a bicycle most recently
+13. Show the name of the  customer who ordered a bicycle most recently

+14. Show the name of the vendor who sells the most expensive product

 ## Hotel

-14. Show the rooms that have never been reserved
+15. Show the rooms that have never been reserved

-15. Show the names of guests who have made reservations but have not checked in.
+16. Show the names of guests who have made reservations but have not checked in.

-16. Show the names of guests who have checked into Deluxe rooms and have not yet checked out.
+17. Show the names of guests who have checked into Deluxe rooms and have not yet checked out.

+18. Show the name of the guest who checked in most recently.